seb5594/Local-Device-Selector.NET/README.md

 # What informations can be obtained?
 • IPv4-Address
 • MAC-Address
-• Device Vendor (LookUp API provided by macvendorlookup.com)
+• Device Vendor (OUI LookUp API provided by macvendorlookup.com)
 • DNS Hostname
 • Availability